 What are the best things to do in Florence with kids?

 This is our selection

-The carousel is right in the centre of Florence, few minutes walk from Piazza dell Signoria and it is the perfect reward after an afternoon of shopping and museum hopping.
+The carousel is right in the center of Florence, a few minutes walk from Piazza dell Signoria an it is the perfect reward after an afternoon of shopping and museum hopping.

 2 -Get high in Florence’s duomo

-Florence’s duomo, the church of Santa Maria del Fiore, is one of the most iconic building of the whole of Florence and a must see stop on any Florence itinerary
+Florence’s duomo, the church of Santa Maria del Fiore, is one of the top attractions in Florence and wonderful to visit at all ages.

 If you are not afraid of heights, the trek up is worth it as the view is spectacular but if you have any issues with high places or suffer from claustrophobia, this is not the place for you.

-3 – Go on a treasure hunt in Florence city centre
+3 – Go on a treasure hunt in Florence city center

 Florence is full of stories and mysteries and what better way to discover them than a treasure hunt for kids?